-- Put garlic cloves with the skin still on in a nonstick skillet and heat over medium low heat.
-Roasting the garlic will take approximately 20-30 minutes.
-Rotate the cloves every 10-15 minutes so that they are roasted on all sides.
-Set aside to cool.
-(You can use raw garlic, but the flavor will be much stronger so you will want to cut down to 1-2 cloves).
+- If your garlic is raw: Put garlic cloves with the skin still on in a nonstick skillet and heat over medium low heat.
+Roasting the garlic will take approximately 20 minutes.
+Rotate the cloves every few minutes so that they are roasted on all sides.
+Set aside to cool.4 cloves roasted garlic

 - When garlic is cool enough to handle, peel the skins off the cloves.